 In 1643 Maison Trudon was the provider of the royal court of Louis XIV, as well as most of the churches in France.
 Cire Trudon is the oldest French candle-maker and was the biggest wax-producing factory in the French Kingdom during the 18th century!
 If you’re heading to Paris, I’ll recommend visiting their original Left Bank boutique in Saint-Germain to breathe in the scents of woody cognac, tea and vetiver, and Versailles’ wooden floors.
 My favorites French scented candles are Gabriel and Tadine.

 Astier de Villatte

 Eddie Roschi and Fabrice Penot founded the luxury perfume brand Le Labo in 2006.
 Le Labo is an artisanal fragrance brand that produces 18 fragrances and 9 ambient room scents.
 The formulation doesn’t include animal products, paraben, preservatives or coloration.
 Their candles are made with soy wax and use pure cotton wicks.
-My personal pick is the Santal 26 (smoky and leather notes), Figue 15 and Cedre 11.
+My personal pick is the Santal 26 and Pin 12.

 La Note Parisienne

 Florent Martin and Louis-Charles Aka found La Note Parisienne in 2013.
 The brand offers a unique experience with their made in France candles inspired by the history, symbols, and monuments of the arrondissement of Paris.
 Each of Paris’s 20 arrondissements has its own distinctive identity and its own scent.
 La Note Parisienne offers 14 scents corresponding to 14 arrondissements that are part of Paris.
 My personal pick is le 3ème Arrondissement and the 9ème Arrondissement.